Great Western Life Insurance Company Review

 In 1983, John E. Lindquist sought to ease the stress of planning for funerals and other final arrangements, which can often take a toll on surviving family members.
 Thus, Great Western Insurance Company was born.

 Today, the company continues this mission by providing affordable life insurance in the form of pre-need and final expense insurance policies.
 The pre-need policy options enable the policyholder to pay for a funeral upfront, which prevents costs from rising due to inflation.
 Additionally, the company offers annuities that can help customers plan for their whole future.

 Currently based in Ogden, UT, Great Western now serves the majority of the United States and is regarded as one of the nation’s top final expense insurance providers.

-This means that if you’re looking for term life insurance or other life insurance offerings, you will need to look elsewhere.
+This means that if you’re looking for level term life insurance or other life insurance offerings, you will need to look elsewhere.
 But if you’re a senior looking to cover final expenses, Great Western Life Insurance has several policy options available.

 Great Western company details

 |S&P Rating||Not yet rated|

 |Customer Service Phone||866-689-1415|